layumi/Person_reID_baseline_pytorch/README.md

 Futhermore, you also can test our code on [DukeMTMC-reID Dataset]( [GoogleDriver](https://drive.google.com/open?id=1jjE85dRCMOgRtvJ5RQV9-Afs-2_5dY3O) or ([BaiduYun](https://pan.baidu.com/s/1jS0XM7Var5nQGcbf9xUztw) password: bhbh)).
 Our baseline code is not such high on DukeMTMC-reID **Rank@1=64.23%, mAP=43.92%**.
 Hyperparameters are need to be tuned.

+- [Optional] [DG-Market](https://github.com/NVlabs/DG-Net#dg-market) is a generated pedestrian dataset of 128,307 images for training a robust model.

 ### Train
 Train a model by
 ```bash